TheDocumentation Index

 - Python

-Keep Alive and Timeouts
+Keep alive and timeouts

 Keep alive sessions still respect session timeouts.
-If you need a session that both survives disconnects and runs for an extended period, configure both options:Session Timeouts
+If you need a session that both survives disconnects and runs for an extended period, configure both options:Session timeouts

 Learn how to extend session duration beyond the default timeout.